epfl-ada/ada-2020-project-milestone-p3-p3_spada/README.md

 * We create a dummy variable for treatment and control groups.
 Where countries that have a GDP per capita greater than $ X are assigned 1, and 0 otherwise.
 * Calculate propensity score for each group and apply matching.

+<p style="text-decoration:underline"> K-Means: </p>

+* We may use K-means to cluster unlabelled data to determine if countries of similar features (e.g. GDP and education if two dimensional) are within the same continent (e.g. numer of clusters = 7 continents)
+* First we create a dataframe with the variables on which we want to cluster (e.g. health, corruption, GDP)
+* TSNE to visualize the cluster

 ## Timeline

 <table>